 In a world of changing demographics, economic challenges, and continued technology disruptions, organizations traditional business models are being challenged.

-Shane King and Chris Jones will explore in detail, a recent sexual harassment and wrongful dismissal case.
+Shane King will explore in detail, a recent sexual harassment and wrongful dismissal case.
 The case involved an employee who made a legal claim against his employer for wrongfully terminating employment for verbal and sexual harassment of a subordinate employee.